dhowe/AdNauseamV1/README.md

 #### Can I contribute?
 --------
 Absolutely!
 We are looking for more coders and designers to help...
 Just press *Fork* at the top of this github page and get started...
+If you're looking for a place to start, definitely look into the [issues labeled "HELP US CODE"](https://github.com/dhowe/AdNauseam/labels/HELP-US-CODE).
+Thanks!